abhaysrivastav/abhaysrivastav.github.io/blogs/nlpconcepts.md

 Word2Vec Model has two different variants.
 Continuous Bag-of-Words that is CBOW and Skip-Gram.In CBOW architecture the input layer is the context, that is the surrounding words that is both to the left and the right of the target word and is used to predict the target that is the middle word.In Skip-Gram Architecture, the input layer is the middle word and is used to predict the context that is the words to the left and the right of the target word.
 ![Word2Vec](assests/word2vec.jpg)

+-  From a large corpus when we capture multiple contexts using different sentences, we could expect the word embeddings of similar words to be similar.
+-  Typically, the embeddings are represented in 50 or higher dimensions, which makes it difficult to visualize the embeddings.However, we could use the **dimension reduction** technique and reduce the dimension to 2 or 3 and plot it to check, whether we can observe any relationship between the words